 • Customer support: This is crucial if you run into any technical issues while using the app.

-1. Connecteam — Best: All-in-one free app for nonprofits.
+1. Connecteam — Best all-in-one app for nonprofit management

 Connecteam is the best all-in-one business and people management platform you need to manage your nonprofit.

-Why I chose Connecteam: This app for nonprofits includes essential functions, like employee and volunteer scheduling, event management, communication tools, and payroll integrations.
+Why I chose Connecteam: I use Connecteam on a daily basis and found it to be incredibly user-friendly with many features that can benefit nonprofits.
+It includes capabilities for essential functions, like employee and volunteer scheduling, event management, communication tools, and payroll integrations.

 Let’s take a closer look at the specific features: